What are customs procedures? Things to know about customs procedures

 • Owners of means of transport on entry/exit or in transit; individual authorized by the vehicle owner to carry out the procedure;

 • Owners of import-export shipments.
-If the owner of the shipment is a foreign trader, the procedures will be done at an agent specializing in customs clearance/customs procedures;
+If the shipment owner is a foreign trader, the procedures will be done at an agent specializing in customs clearance/customs procedures;

 • Units providing goods transit services;

-• Individuals authorized by the goods owner in case the goods are gifts, presents, luggage sent in advance or luggage sent after the owner has exited/entered the country.
+• Individual authorized by the goods owner when the goods are gifts, gifts, luggage sent in advance or luggage sent after the owner has exited/entered the country.

 What do customs clearance documents include?
 Where is the customs clearance location?